craftcms/docs/docs/commerce/4.x/subscription-templates.md

 If you wish to set cancellation parameters, it is strongly recommended to make use of [subscription events](extend/events.md#beforecancelsubscription) instead of POST data.

+To cancel a subscription the subscriber must have the [Manage Subscriptions](store-management.md#manage-subscriptions) permission.
+You can assign this permission to the user group.

 ## Switching the subscription plan

 To switch a subscription plan you can use the following template.
 It assumes that `subscription` variable is available and set to an instance of `craft\commerce\elements\Subscription`, and posts to the `commerce/subscriptions/switch` form action: